whatsmate/whatsmate.github.io/_posts/2016-09-06-send-telegram-message-nodejs.md

 5. Run the script to send your message: `./send-telegram.js`

-The trial account allows you to send up to 50 messages per day for the first 1000 messages.
-[Upgrade to the Premium Account](https://www.whatsmate.net/telegram-gateway-subscribe.html) to send unlimited number of messages.
+The trial account allows you to test the API for 2 weeks.
+Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.

 <br>